 A life-long athlete, traveler and volunteer, Dave serendipitously joined Lacrosse the Nations for their inaugural trip to La Chureca in January 2009.
 The experience in Nicaragua left him forever changed and fully committed to the mission of LtN.
 Through his work with LtN, he hopes to help develop and support the organization that strives to improve the lives of those in need, spread the positive life lessons derived from sport, and engage the lacrosse network as ambassadors of influence and optimism in our global community.

-Dave has extensive non-profit experience including as a member of the Wood River Community YMCA board in the development of a YMCA from initial concept to 60,000 square foot facility with over 4,000 members serving as the Chair of the Board 2008-2010.
+Dave has extensive non-profit experience.
+He has served as a member of the Wood River Community YMCA board during the development of this YMCA from initial concept to the 60,000 square-foot facility it is today, with over 4,000 members.
+In his time with LtN, he served as the Chair of the Board for LtN from 2008-2010.

 Dave lives in Sun Valley with his wife and three daughters where he coaches lacrosse and hockey.

 Fred’s connection with LtN began when his son, Dan, committed to work as a Nicaragua Program Director after graduating from college in 2015.
 Dan’s experience was so overwhelmingly positive that Fred and his wife Liz knew they had to see the program first hand.
 They were fortunate enough to visit for the 2015 LtN Cup and feel the power LtN has to bring positive change to the communities they serve.
 A year later, after two more Nicaragua visits and the inspiring 4th annual LtN Cup, Liz and Fred are fully committed to LtN’s mission.